Southwest Grilled Chicken Drumsticks

 - You don’t get that great char on the outside.
 The char isn’t just for looks, it actually equates to more flavor!
 The sugars caramelize and that makes everything taste better.

 - Preheating the grill will keep food from sticking.
-It will be easy to flip once it’s gotten that tasty char on the outside.
+It will be easy to flip with tongs once it’s gotten that tasty char on the outside.

 How long to grill chicken drumsticks?

 About 30 minutes – rotate every 10 minutes or so.
 Cook until the chicken reaches an internal temperature of 185-190 degrees.
 Use a meat thermometer to make it easy to check!

 Make it a meal with these easy side dishes!

 - We love them with grilled mixed vegetables!
 Or try them with grilled asparagus – yum.